Established by: Faculty director of studies, Faculty of arts, 2021-10-12

 After having completed the course students will have:

-Knowledge and understanding - demonstrated good knowledge and understanding of key concepts, theories, problems and arguments in philosophy; - demonstrated good knowledge of philosophical method; - demonstrated advanced knowledge in a selections of philosophical sub-areas;
+Knowledge and understanding - demonstrated good knowledge and understanding of key concepts, theories, problems and arguments in philosophy; - demonstrated good knowledge of philosophical method; - demonstrated advanced knowledge in at least one sub-area of philosophy;

 Skill and ability - demonstrated a good ability to independently analyse and assess philosophical arguments; - demonstrated the ability to write philosophical texts of good linguistic quality; - demonstrated a good ability to present their knowledge;